Garbage Truck Accidents

 Garbage trucks provide a critical service to the community by hauling away and disposing of refuse.
 But like any large vehicle on the roadway, when involved in an accident, garbage trucks can cause serious injuries such as brain injuries, burn injuries, spinal cord injuries or wrongful death.
 Garbage truck accidents can be caused by:

-- A negligent driver -- The driver's negligence can take many forms including speeding, driving the garbage truck while under the influence, texting while driving, etc.
+- A Negligent Driver -- The driver's negligence can take many forms including speeding, driving the garbage truck while under the influence, texting while driving, etc.

 - Defective equipment -- Under Tennessee product liability law, a garbage truck manufacturer may be legally responsible for an accident if they supplied equipment which was either defective or unreasonably dangerous.

-- Poor maintenance -- All components of the garbage truck must be properly maintained by the trash company.
+- Poor Maintenance -- All components of the garbage truck must be properly maintained by the trash company.
 For example, if the garbage truck accident was caused by brake failure, the garbage truck company may be responsible.

 - Falling Objects -- Improperly secured objects which fall from the garbage truck can create a serious road hazard for other drivers.
+Many garbage companies simply use pick-up trucks outfitted with plywood sides which do not thoroughly contain the trash making it more likely to fall and cause a crash.

 - Pedestrian and Bicycle Accident -- Most garbage trucks are not equipped with back-up cameras so they present a special hazard to pedestrians and bicyclists in their path.